As the year winds down, you might have been told that you must either use all your allotted days off before the calendar year is out or lose them.

 All of this is not good for our bottom line or our health, money expert Clark Howard says.

-“Bad idea,” Clark says.
+“Bad idea,” says Clark.
 “Take your vacation.
 Rest, relax, spend time with your family or friends.”
 That is never more important than during the holiday season, when families and relatives are more apt to be together.

 “We are living in a world where the time demands [on] workers have risen exponentially,” Kathleen Gerson, a sociologist at New York University and author of The Unfinished Revolution: Coming of Age in a New Era of Gender, Work & Family told the AARP.